nbari/zunzuncito/docs/request.rst

 argument to the `dispatch </latest/resource/dispatch_method.html>`_ method of the `APIResource class </latest/resource/APIResource.html>`_

-The first argument for the dispatch method is the request:
+The first argument for the dispatch method is the request object:

 .. code-block:: python
    :linenos: